Hugh Neill: Early life and education

 Neill was born on 29 March 1921 in Sheffield, Yorkshire, England.
 He was the eldest son of Colonel Sir Frederick Neill and his wife Winifred Margaret Neill (née Colver).
 He was educated at Rugby School, then an all-boys public school in Rugby, Warwickshire.
 He was a member of the Junior Division of the Officers Training Corps at his school, and reached the rank of cadet serjeant.
 He had planned to attend the University of Cambridge, but did not matriculate due to the outbreak of the Second World War.

 Career

 Military service

 On 21 June 1939, Neill was commissioned into the Royal Engineers, Territorial Army (TA), as a second lieutenant.
 As a member of the TA, he was not a full-time soldier and was part of the reserve forces.
 With the outbreak of the Second World War, he was called up for full-time service.
 During the war, he served at home in the United Kingdom and abroad in Norway, India, Burma and Germany.
-Having held the war substantive rank of captain, he was promoted to lieutenant January 1946: this promotion was back dated to 11 April 1945.
+Having held the war substantive rank of captain, he was promoted to lieutenant colonel January 1946: this promotion was back dated to 11 April 1945.

 On 17 October 1988, Neill was appointed Honorary Colonel of the 4th Battalion Yorkshire Volunteers, Territorial Army.
 He stepped down from this post in October 1993, and was allowed to retain the honorary rank of colonel.